 We Are Trained by God’s Providence

-Most of Joseph’s older brothers were not God-honoring men.
-They envied Joseph, hated him, and plotted to kill him.
-They did what was right in their own eyes, whatever they wanted, with little thought of pleasing the Lord.
-So God raised up Joseph, planning to use him to save people and nations from literal starvation during a severe famine and to pave the way for God’s sending His Son (Jesus) to be the Savior of the world.
+The Joseph narrative takes place near 1900 BC and most of his older brothers were not God-honoring men.
+They envied and hated Joseph and plotted to kill him.
+They did what was right in their own eyes, with no thought of pleasing the Lord.
+But God raised up Joseph, planning to use him to save people and nations from literal starvation during a severe famine and to pave the way for God’s sending His Son (Jesus) to be the Savior of the world.
 Joseph didn’t know it, but he was a key worker in Christ’s timetable.
-Joseph was an Old Testament pointer to Jesus.
+Joseph was one of many Old Testament pointers to Jesus.

 God had a glorious plan for Joseph, but Joseph could not fulfill his part in God’s agenda, until the Lord trained him.
 Some of that preparation was painful.
-The Holy Spirit molded and shaped Joseph’s character over years for future service to God.
-All Christians are the Lord’s workmanship and masterpiece, created in Jesus to do good works, which God prepared in advance for us to do.1
+The Holy Spirit molded and shaped Joseph over years for future service to God.
+All Christians are the Lord’s workmanship and masterpiece, created in Jesus to do good works, which God prepared in advance for us to do.1 And we also learn perseverance, character, and hope through our suffering.

 While in prison, Joseph was treated harshly.
 Psalm 105 says that jailers bruised his feet with shackles and his neck was put in irons.
-Joseph suffered until the Lord’s promise for him came true and the Lord raised him up to be Prime Minister in Egypt.2 I love it that God was constantly present with Joseph, even in prison, supporting and upholding him.
+Joseph suffered until the Lord’s promise for him came to fruition, then the Lord raised him up to be Prime Minister in Egypt!2 I love it that God was constantly present with Joseph, even in prison, supporting and upholding him.
 The Lord joined Joseph in the pit, and God joins all Christ’s followers in our hard times and places.3 Clement of Alexandria said that God the Holy Spirit is nearer to us than clothes to our skin.
 That’s true.

 We Are Called to Shine for Jesus

-When we are chosen, called, and redeemed by the Lord, the Spirit enables us to live more and more by His standards, reflecting Christ in everyday life.
+When Christians are chosen, called, and redeemed by the Lord, the Spirit enables us to live more and more by His standards, reflecting Christ in everyday life.
 “In view of God’s mercy offer your bodies as a living sacrifice, holy and pleasing to God….Do not conform to the pattern of this world, but be transformed by the renewing of your mind.
-Then you will be able to test and approve what God’s will is—His good, pleasing, and perfect will.”5 By God’s grace, we are to choose righteousness, holiness, integrity, and Christ-likeness.
-If we suffer because of it (like Joseph did), the Lord uses trials to refine us.
+Then you will be able to test and approve what God’s will is—His good, pleasing, and perfect will.”5 By God’s grace, we are able to choose righteousness, holiness, integrity, and Christ-likeness.
+If we suffer for doing good, like Joseph, the Lord uses trials to refine us.
 In God’s hands, troubles can produce in us Christ-like character and Holy Spirit fruit.6

 We never do everything right, beloved.
-We are only sinners saved by grace, simultaneously saints and sinners.
+At best, we are only sinners saved by grace, simultaneously saints and sinners.
 In spite of our flaws, sometimes God helps us get some things pretty right, as we trust and obey Him.
 But then things can still seem to turn out all wrong.
 That doesn’t mean that the Lord has rejected us or failed us.
-The biblical account of Joseph reminds us that God is at work even when everything seems to be going badly.
-In His providence the Lord completely preserves and governs every creature and every action, in His own holy, wise, and powerful way.
+The Lord’s dealings with Joseph remind us that God is at work even when everything seems to be going badly.
+In His providence, the Lord completely preserves and governs every creature and every action, in His own holy, wise, and powerful way.
 His eye is on the sparrow, and we know He watches us too.
-Christ is always in control; His kingdom rules over all.
+Christ is always in control.
+His kingdom rules over all.
 But His ways are mysterious to us.
 God allows calamities to happen and works them for our good and His glory in His perfect, overarching plan for saving people and renewing His creation.

-Jesus, our loving Lord, is in complete charge of circumstances we can’t control, of pain in personal relationships, and of unforeseen changes in life.
+Jesus, our loving Lord, is in complete charge of circumstances we can’t control.
+He is King over our pain in personal relationships and over unforeseen occurrences in life.
 Learning from God’s goodness to Joseph helps us navigate detours that may take us through trials, injustice, and even betrayal.

-Prayer: Father, let every trouble teach us more of your love, grace, mercy, and peace.
-Send your Holy Spirit to continue His good work in us to carry it on to completion until the day of Christ Jesus’ re-appearing for us.
+Prayer: Father, let every trouble teach us more of Your love, grace, mercy, and peace.
+Send your Holy Spirit to continue Your good work in us until it is finally finished on the day when Christ Jesus re-appears for us.
 Help us to trust and obey you, even when we don’t understand you.
 Help us walk through this life in humble, grateful, joyful dependence on you.
 We pray in Jesus’ name.
 Amen.

 For everything that was written in the past was written to teach us, so that through the endurance taught in the Scriptures and the encouragement they provide we might have hope….May the God of hope fill you with all joy and peace as you trust in Him, so that you may overflow with hope by the power of the Holy Spirit.7